AnaadiAI/kalanjiyam/docs/installation.rst

 environment variable in your `.env` file to point to these credentials.

 .. note::
-    Ambuda uses reCAPTCHA v2.
+    Kalanjiyam uses reCAPTCHA v2.
 It is slightly less sophisticated than v3 but has better privacy guarantees.

 .. _`How to set up reCAPTCHA`: https://developers.google.com/recaptcha/intro